ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 :    **Guide Desk volunteer**<br />
      *Shanghai Pudong Hospital*

-     * Provided exceptional customer service by operating the registration system, assisting patients with acquiring numbers, and guiding them to their respective destinations
+     * Provided exceptional customer service by operating the registration system, assisting patients with acquiring numbers, and guiding them to their respective destinations.
-     * Demonstrated strong communication skills in interacting with patients, answering inquiries, and ensuring a smooth and pleasant experience for hospital visitors
+     * Demonstrated strong communication skills in interacting with patients, answering inquiries, and ensuring a smooth and pleasant experience for hospital visitors.
-     * Collaborated effectively with hospital staff and volunteers to optimize patient flow and minimize waiting times
+     * Collaborated effectively with hospital staff and volunteers to optimize patient flow and minimize waiting times.

 -----
 ### Projects